Avon County Council

 Avon County Council was the county council of the non-metropolitan county of Avon in south west England.
 It came into its powers on 1 April 1974 and was abolished on 1 April 1996 at the same time as the county.
 The county council was based at Avon House in Bristol.
 It was replaced with four authorities: Bristol City Council, South Gloucestershire Council, North Somerset Council and Bath and North East Somerset Council.

 Political control

-Since the first election to the council in 1973 political control of the council has been held by the following parties:
+From the first election to the council in 1973 political control of the council was held by the following parties: